awordai/aword/README.md

 # aWord

-aWord is an OpenAI-GPT-powered information retrieval system that caches pieces of information coming from several sources, stores their embeddings in a vector database, and enables querying based on the embeddings (RAG, Retrieval Augmentation Generation).

-It does this with particular care about data handling and compartimentalization, allowing the user to define scopes (like 'confidential', or 'public') and personas (which have access to scopes).
+**aWord** is a tool that integrates Language Learning Models (LLMs) with your company's data.

+By caching information from multiple sources, and embedding this data in a vector database, it allows you to work with OpenAI models using your data as background information.

+aWord is designed from the ground up with data privacy and compartmentalization in mind.
+With the ability to define various scopes such as 'confidential' and 'public', and assign specific personas to them, you can ensure that interactions are both contextual and secure.

-*aWord is pre-release alpha software.*
+**Note:** aWord is currently in a pre-release alpha phase.

-## Running and configuration
+## Setup and Configuration

+### Installation

 Install with: